SilverHalf/mount-balrior/ura-lcm/strategy.md

 #### Melee Rotation

-The melee group consists of five people, which should order themselves into a sequence before the fight starts.
+The melee group consists of five people, an order should be established before the fight starts.
 Following the rotation as closely as possible is the key to smooth reproducible runs and progression. _Always_ call out the next person in the rotation and mention where you are dropping your shard.
 For example:

 > A: "B, dropping on Titanspawn"